shorepine/alles/README.md

 n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
-See patches.h and alles.py. default 0 s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py, also uses i for sync_index t = time, int64: ms since some fixed start point on your host. you should always give this if you can v = voice, uint, 0 to 9. default: 0 w = waveform, uint, 0 to 6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, OFF]. default: 0/SINE
+See patches.h and alles.py. default 0 s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py, also uses i for sync_index t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = voice, uint, 0 to 9. default: 0 w = waveform, uint, 0 to 6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, OFF]. default: 0/SINE
 ```